rfhs/rfhs-wiki/pages/RF-CTF-Virtual-HowToGetStarted.md

 ## FOX Hunts

-We found creative ways to put out a "fox" see (per conference)
+We found creative ways to put out a "fox" see [RF-CTF-FoxHunt](RF-CTF-FoxHunt)

 ## Wordlist